Your church staff reflects your church mission.

 The facilities manager should have experience managing electrical, construction, and waste management needs.
 For larger churches, this position should also have team leadership experience—even if that team leadership experience is written into the professional development plan upon hire.

 As a church grows, its facilities are used more, and require more maintenance.
 Due to this, the facilities team will grow as the church grows—and the church should always keep its finger on the pulse of its facility management team health.

-Creating the right church staff roles and filling them with the right people is no small thing.
+Creating the right church staff roles and filling them with the right people while being mindful of church staff salaries is no small thing.

 The best church hiring teams will be filled with those who have an eye toward professionalism, an ear for the right culture fit, and a prayerful heart seeking to fulfill Jesus’s great commission to make disciples of all nations.

 Your church is in God’s hands.
 Remember this as you diligently work to reach your congregation and community for the sake of his kingdom, hiring the right ambassadors to help you spread his message.